LaravelDaily/laravel-tips/README.md

 ```

 ### Make migration for existing table
-If you make a migration for existing table, and you want Laravel to generate the Schema::table() for you, then add "_in_xxxxx_table" at the end, or specify "--table" parameter.
+If you make a migration for existing table, and you want Laravel to generate the Schema::table() for you, then add "_in_xxxxx_table" or "_to_xxxxx_table" at the end, or specify "--table" parameter.
 `php artisan change_fields_products_table` generates empty class
 ```php
 class ChangeFieldsProductsTable extends Migration